berekettsegaye/rococo-sample-backend/README.md

 /implement   - Code implementation
 ```

-Type the command in Claude Code chat to use it.
+Type the command in Claude Code chat to use it...

 ---